 I was up, showered, dressed and ready–even had on makeup!–before the kids came down for breakfast.
 That was an colossal feat for this not-a-morning-person mama.
 But this wasn’t any ordinary day.
 This was Mom’s Valentine Tea at my son’s preschool.

-Not only was I excited to wear cute shoes and curl my hair, I had visions of my little guy and myself chatting it up with all his friends and their moms...just as I had done with his sister a couple years before.
-My visions of our perfect little date were interrupted by my son bounding down the stairs.
-I could not believe my eyes.
+Yes, I was excited to wear cute shoes and curl my hair, but what coaxed me out of bed this morning were the visions of my little guy and myself chatting it up with his friends and their moms just as his sister and I had done a couple years before.
+My perfect daydream was then interrupted by the sound of my son bounding down the stairs.
+When I looked up, I could not believe my eyes.
 There, before me, stood my son in his favorite sweats and Avengers T-shirt.

 “Is that what you’re wearing to school?”
 I asked as nonchalantly as I could.

 “Yup” he replied matter-of-factly, not even considering that The Incredible Hulk might not be appropriate attire for a Mother-Son Valentine Tea.

 If there’s one thing I’ve learned from his older sister, it’s to choose my battles wisely, especially when they involve wardrobe selection.
 My mantra has always been, If it’s modest and weather-appropriate, it’s not worth the battle.
 So, I bit my tongue.

 Still, there was no hiding my disappointment from my husband.

 “What’s wrong?” he asked.

 “Have you seen what your son is wearing?” (yes, his son)

 “I’m on it,” was his response, and he quickly exited the room to track down “his” son.
 He swept our little guy back upstairs, and I heard glimpses of great wisdom being imparted…